kimh/clojure-by-example/source/index.md

 <br>

-To split a collection and group together in a certain way, or in other word partition, "use `partition`.
+To split a collection and group together in a certain way, or in other word partition, use `partition`.
 In this example, we partition the vector into two groups: one smaller than or equal 3 and another bigger than 3.

 ```clojure
 user=> (partition-by #(< 3 %) [1 2 3 4 5 6 1 2 3])